Mealman1551/Office-2021-LTSC-Installer/README.md

 ## About the Zip-Archive

-The Zip archive is created with WinRAR and the compression method is set to _Good_ to ensure good, smooth and seamless unpacking process on any Windows version and with any Zip software.
+The Zip archive is created with WinRAR and the compression method is set to _Good_ to ensure a good, smooth and seamless unpacking process on any Windows version and with any Zip software.
 In the future I will compress in _Best_ mode but for now it is on _Good_.

 ## Legal Information